Did you know Texas is the only state with a “junk science” law aimed at wrongful convictions?

 With so much uncertainty in forensic science, Texas took the lead in passing a junk science law – the first of its kind in the country.
 This law brings hope to those wrongfully convicted by allowing them to request a new trial if the forensic science used to convict them was flawed.

-If you believe a loved one was convicted based on faulty forensic evidence, notify veteran Houston criminal defense lawyer Neal Davis for a free legal review of your case, which may be boosted by Texas’ junk science law.
+If you believe a loved one was convicted based on faulty forensic evidence, notify veteran Houston criminal defense lawyer Neal Davis for a legal review of your case, which may be boosted by Texas’ junk science law.

 By amending the Texas Code of Criminal Procedure, it enlarges a prisoner’s right to apply for a “writ of habeas corpus” based on scientific evidence.
 Such a writ can determine if detaining a prisoner is valid or if the prisoner has the right to be released.